bids-standard/bids-extensions/docs/general_guidelines.md

 ## Formulate "BEP specific guidelines"

 If multiple BEPs need coordination, this document (section below) could be used to formulate guidelines for specific aspects to be followed by multiple BEPs.

-## General conventions for spatial derivatives
+## General guidelines for spatial derivatives

 Within this section, guidelines for developing `BEP`s that include spatial derivatives are outlined and motivated.